How to Find Civil War Relics While Metal Detecting

 If you plan on keeping your Civil War finds for you own personal collection, you may not care whether they are authenticated or not.
 It will take some time to do it and in some cases, there may be expenses associated with authentication.
 However, if you plan to sell your item, it’s a smart thing to do.

 Keep in mind that many federally recognized Civil War battle sites prohibit metal detecting.
 Still, many soldiers weren’t always on protected battlefield sites like Gettysburg.
 There are many places where engagements took place on private property, so just be sure to ask for permission before you hunt.
-Think like a soldier, use your resources, and you can find great spots to hunt and find the relics you’re looking for.
+Think like a soldier, use your resources, follow our metal detecting tips, and you can find great spots to hunt and find the relics you’re looking for.